The Life and Death of Jeremy Bentham: Plot

 Sayid, Hurley and Kate all refuse to go back to the island after being visited by Locke.
 Locke also visits Walt Lloyd (Malcolm David Kelley), but decides not to ask him to return to the island because he has been through enough already.
 Meanwhile, Kate's conversation with Locke leads him to look for his old girlfriend, Helen Norwood (Katey Sagal), who he discovers has died.
 While visiting her grave, Abaddon is shot and killed; Locke gets into a car accident after he flees the scene in a panic.
 He awakens in Jack's hospital, where the two once again argue about the island.
 Before Jack leaves, Locke tells him that his father, Christian Shephard (John Terry), is alive on the island.
 This greatly upsets Jack, who says that they were never important, and angrily leaves.
 Locke then goes to a hotel, where he attempts to hang himself.
-Ben, however, shows up and talks Locke down.
-He admits to shooting Abaddon, claiming it was to protect Locke.
-Locke tells Ben that he couldn't convince any of the survivors, but tells that Jack has booked a ticket to Sydney, realizing that Jack wants to crash on the island.
-Ben tells that with Jack on their side, he can convince the rest.
+Just in time, Ben arrives and talks Locke down.
+Ben admits to shooting Abaddon, claiming it was to protect him.
+Locke tells Ben that he couldn't convince Hurley, Jack, Kate, Sayid, or Sun to return to the island.
+However, Ben tells Locke that Jack has booked a ticket to Sydney.
+Locke realizes he did convince Jack, and Jack wants to crash on the island.
+Ben says that with Jack on their side, he can convince the rest.
 After learning of Locke's plan to seek advice from Eloise Hawking (Fionnula Flanagan) on how to return to the island, Ben kills Locke, making it look like suicide.
 He then takes Jin-Soo Kwon's (Daniel Dae Kim) wedding ring, which Jin had entrusted to Locke.
 The narrative returns to the present on the island, where Locke discovers an unconscious Ben among the injured passengers of Flight 316.